Heritage & Culture

 A festive feast to break your fast

-The Holy month of Ramadan is marked by introspective spirituality, dawn to dusk fasting and generosity.
-It is also the perfect time for unwinding with friends and families around Iftars - a typically sumptuous feast which starts at sunset to break the day of fasting.
-We list some of the iftars not to be missed this year in Dubai.
+The holy month of Ramadan is marked by introspective spirituality, dawn to dusk fasting, and generosity.
+It is also the perfect time to unwind with friends and families around Iftar – a typically sumptuous feast which starts at sunset to break the day of fasting.
+For those looking for a truly memorable Ramadan experience this year, we’ve rounded up some of the Iftars not to be missed in Dubai.

 Cuisine meets culture

 Immerse yourself in the spirit of Ramadan at a traditional Iftar at Sheikh Mohammed Centre for Cultural Understanding (SMCCU).
 The Iftar here is as authentic as they come, held in the courtyard of a windtower house in Al Fahidi Historical Neighbourhood.
 Your Emirati hosts will talk you through the rituals that begin the breaking of the daily fast, including prayers and traditional foods served.
 Afterwards, you’re invited to visit the Diwan Masjid, before returning to SMCCU for desserts and tea.